 as to the services appropriate to the needs of the person and the most appropriate provider of those services; and

-(f) must, before exercising the power, consider seeking that advice.
+(f) must, before exercising power, consider seeking that advice.

-(2) If the court seeks advice under subsection (1), the court must inform the person in relation to whom the advice is sought:
+(2) If the court seeks advice under subsection (1), the court must inform the person about whom the advice is sought:

 (a) whom the court is seeking advice from; and

 (b) the nature of the advice the court is seeking.

 To go to Court, you will need to prepare court documents.
 An “Initiating Application” is a document in which you tell the Court what Orders you would like to have them make.
 An “affidavit” is a document for which you tell the Court your story and why you would like them to make the Orders you seek.
 You may have to file affidavits from other witnesses.